ariadruker1/Compatibility_Optimizer/README.md

 The optimizer begins with a random pairing configuration and repeatedly performs local swaps or adjustments to improve the total compatibility score.
 The process continues until either a maximum iteration threshold or a stagnation limit is reached.

-### Key features:
+### Key features
-- **Stochastic initialization**: starts from a random feasible solution
+- **Stochastic initialization** – starts from a random feasible solution
-- **Random hill climbing**: explores neighboring solutions by pair swapping and retains only improvements to a depth
+- **Random hill climbing** – explores neighboring solutions by pair swapping and retains only improvements to a depth
-- **Fitness evaluation**: total compatibility score is recalculated at each step to avoid local maxima's
+- **Fitness evaluation** – total compatibility score is recalculated at each step to avoid local maxima's
-- **Convergence criteria**: stops after a defined number of iterations without improvement
+- **Convergence criteria** – stops after a defined number of iterations without improvement

 The algorithm’s accuracy relative to the theoretical optimal score (4949) is reported as: